Also keep an eye on the dates for workshops by following the Facebook page – click here.

-The programme for the workshop will focus on the following:
+The programme for the workshop focuses on the following:

 - Implementing interventions for trauma require an understanding of trauma, in particular normal and abnormal responses to trauma.
 Not everyone exposed to such incidents require counselling, in fact, counselling can do harm.
 It is important for early responders and counsellors alike to be able to assess the circumstances of each individual in order to formulate the most appropriate response.
 This workshop therefore deals with prevention, early intervention and secondary intervention (counselling).

 - Prevention deals with childhood adversity and toxic stress which leads to complex trauma.
 Understanding the origins and pathway of trauma allows practitioners to educate parents, teachers and community support systems on trauma and prevent or interrupt its development early in the life of the individual.